Mandatory Student Orientation

-- Download apps to your smart device help with language, navigation, museums, and more.
+- Download apps to your smart device to help with language, navigation, museums, and more.

 - Attend orientation.
-Orientation dates can be found on the program checklist for your program, found in the Dates & Deadlines section of this website.
+Orientation dates can be found above and on our Dates & Deadlines section of this website.

 - DO NOT OVERPACK!
 You will have to carry whatever you pack, sometimes up stairs, onto public transportation, or while walking reasonable distances.